deanvaessen/log-library/README.md

 ### Directory Structure
 The folders below are controlled by the package.json file in the project/code folder.
 Where necessary, they have in their own folder a buildglue.js file with extra build commands to tie them together.

 * dev - Holds the development folder.
-This has the frontend component (src/components/TestBed) to test the library and the library sourcecode (src/helpers/logger-lib).
+This has the frontend component (src/components/TestBed) to test the library and the library sourcecode (code/dev/src/helpers/logger-lib).
 * build - Holds the build process folder.
-Each time the dev folder is updated, the library's /dev sourcecode to /build, and builds the package (thanks nodemon), then copies it to prod also.
+Each time the dev folder is updated, the library's code/dev/src/helpers/logger-lib sourcecode to code/build, and builds the package (thanks nodemon), then copies it to /code/prod/src/helpers/logger-lib also.
 * prod - Similar to dev folder, except with built and minified library to import the library and see if it works.
-Component code and lib code are both synced.
+Component code and lib code are both synced from previous folders by running npm start from the /code dir.

 <br /><br />
 ## API reference